-Every Honors student is assigned an Honors faculty or staff academic advisor to help you understand Honors and degree requirements, enroll in courses, and plan for your future.
+Every Honors student is assigned an Honors academic advisor to help you understand Honors and degree requirements, enroll in courses, and plan for your future.

-- If you are majoring in certain schools or fields (e.g. School of Business, biology), you will be assigned a professional (non-faculty) Honors advisor for the first year or two.
+- Some schools or majors, such as School of Business and biology, assign professional (non-faculty) Honors advisors for the first year or two.
 When you are farther along in your program, you will automatically be switched to a faculty Honors advisor.

 - Provides major-related advice for career or graduate school plans

 - Signs all forms (e.g. course conversions, plans of study, thesis plan)

 Meeting with your Honors Advisor

 Meet with your Honors advisor early in your first semester and then prior to each registration period to plan for the upcoming semester.
 Honors students have earlier registration times, so plan ahead!

 Your advisor(s) may have specific times to meet with students or particular ways in which they schedule appointments.

 - For faculty advisors, check your departmental website for their office hours.
 You can also email them to schedule an appointment.